Sewer56/Reloaded.WPF/Docs/Controls-Utilities-AttachedProperties.md

 The most common, famous, simple class featuring nothing but an implementation of `INotifyPropertyChanged`.
 Intended to be inherited by other classes and optionally (but recommended) used in conjunction with [PropertyChanged.Fody](https://github.com/Fody/PropertyChanged) to automatically inject calls to `PropertyChanged`.

+To make use in this class, add `PropertyChanged.Fody` manually as a NuGet package to your own project.

 ## Attached Properties

 Here is a list of pre-included attached properties in Reloaded.WPF, found in `Reloaded.MVVM.Properties`.